Capturing and evaluating impact

 Capturing Impact

-The Knowledge Exchange and Impact Team at Edinburgh Research Office (ERO) have written a guide to help you embed evaluation into your project design so you can track and evidence your impact:
+The Engagement and Impact Team at Edinburgh Research Office (ERO) have written a guide to help you embed evaluation into your project design so you can track and evidence your impact:

 How to capture and demonstrate impact guide (EASE login required)